Crossovo/OpenMilkfoam/README.md

 - with the uC
 - the push button input
 - 3 LEDs for the selection made
+- power supply and control of the motor for the rotor

 ### power electronics board
 - with relays for the heater